- The arithmetic mean is the average of a group of numbers. It is what most people think of when they hear the

 - 3. The average of the sample means will have a standard deviation equal to the SEM

-- The SEM is calculated in the following manner:
+- The SEM is calculated as follows:

 - 1 - Fundamentals of Biostatistics, 7th ed.
 ISBN-13: 978-0538733496